thomasuster/android-expansion/README.md

 nme test android
 ```

 You should see an orange NME logo.
 Now close the app.
+For testing we're going to use 'android-expansion push' which assumes you have Android 6.0 on your phone, go ahead and update the OS if you're under 6.0.

 ```
 haxelib run android-expansion zip io.nme.samples.displayingabitmap 181 main-expansion